techwhiz66/sns_sqs_lambda_publish/README.md

 - Currently the code is implemented using AWS Credentials set locally/profile
 	- aws configure --profile default
 	 			-- # Set the AWS Access Key & Secret Key
-- Make sure that the user used to execute the cide should  have the below permissions:
+- Make sure that the user used to execute the cicd should  have the below permissions:
 	- AllowSNS
 		- "sns:CreateTopic",
         - "sns:GetTopicAttributes",